Does Rocket Companies (RKT) Pay a Dividend? (2026)

 Does Rocket Companies (RKT) pay a dividend?

-Rocket Companies (RKT) currently returns little or nothing as a dividend.
 Rocket is a rate-cyclical business, so its headline numbers swing widely with mortgage rates and housing volume, and standard equity multiples can be misleading.
 Full-year 2025 produced a GAAP net loss even as adjusted net income was positive, a common pattern for mortgage originators where gain-on-sale revenue, mortgage-servicing-right valuation changes, and acquisition charges create large non-cash and non-recurring swings.
 Because of this, investors often watch origination volume, gain-on-sale margin, recapture rate, and servicing-book size more closely than a trailing P/E. The 2025 acquisitions of Redfin and Mr. Cooper also make year-over-year comparisons noisy, since the larger combined platform was only partially reflected in 2025 results.
 All figures are approximate and tied to the asOf date.

-- Reinvest or take income: a DRIP compounds; taking the cash gives income now.
+- Reinvest or take the cash: a DRIP compounds the position automatically; taking the cash gives you income now.
+Either way it is taxable in a taxable account.

-- For more yield: dedicated dividend stocks and ETFs target higher payouts.
-See the best dividend ETFs.
+- If you want more yield: dedicated dividend names and funds target higher, steadier payouts.
+See the best dividend stocks and best dividend ETFs.

 The bottom line on the RKT dividend